bjepson/docker-thingworx/README.md

 **TW is an under licenced software, you need to buy it.**

-I have to use it in my work at Rtone (http://rtone.fr) and a Docker container should be useful to share the plateform with colleagues.
+The original author had to use it in his work at Rtone (http://rtone.fr) and a Docker container proved useful to share the platform with colleagues.

 Content of the container
 ------------------------